javascript-tutorial/ja.javascript.info/6-data-storage/03-indexeddb/article.md

 The main cursor methods are:

 - `advance(count)` -- advance the cursor `count` times, skipping values.
-- `continue([key])` -- advance the cursor to the next value in range matching or after key.
+- `continue([key])` -- advance the cursor to the next value in range matching (or immediately after `key` if given).

 Whether there are more values matching the cursor or not -- `onsuccess` gets called, and then in `result` we can get the cursor pointing to the next record, or `undefined`.

 In the example above the cursor was made for the object store.

 But we also can make a cursor over an index.
 As we remember, indexes allow to search by an object field.
-Cursors over indexes to precisely the same as over object stores -- they save memory by returning one value at a timee.
+Cursors over indexes do precisely the same as over object stores -- they save memory by returning one value at a time.

-For cursors over indexes, `cursor.key` is the index key (e.g. price), and we should use `cursor.primaryKey` property the object key:
+For cursors over indexes, `cursor.key` is the index key (e.g. price), and we should use `cursor.primaryKey` property for the object key:

 ```js
 let request = priceIdx.openCursor(IDBKeyRange.upperBound(5));